Satay-Style Pork Stew

 - 1 boneless pork shoulder butt roast (3 to 4 pounds), cut into 1-1/2-inch cubes

 - 1 small sweet red pepper, thinly sliced

 - 2 garlic cloves, minced

 - 2 tablespoons chopped dry roasted peanuts

 - In a 3-qt. slow cooker, combine the first ten ingredients.
-Cover and cook on low for 8-10 hours or until pork is tender.
+Cover and cook on low until pork is tender, 8-10 hours.
 Skim fat; stir in peanut butter.
 Serve with rice if desired; top with onions and peanuts.
-Yield: 6 servings.

 Wow!
 This was one of the best things I have ever eaten in my life!
 I followed the directions closely, except at the end I added MUCH more peanut better than the recipe called for (peanut butter lovers at my house, lol.)
 I probably wound up using about a cup.
 At any rate, this was fantastic and if you don't like pork, I think you could substitute chicken and probably even shrimp.
 I highly recommend this recipe.
 Thanks so much for sharing it!

 Thought the ingredients looked very tasty, but when it was ready to eat, turned out VERY oily!
 I understand that the instructions said to "Skim fat" before eating, but was just impossible to scoop it all out-ended up ingesting globs of oil w/every spoonful, but the STEW ITSELF was very tasty!
 Just watch out for that oil & fat!